-ED 5465 - Student Teaching in Elementary and Special Education: Grades 1-6 arranged so that one will be in a grade 1-3 classroom and the other in a grade 4-6 classroom.
+ED 5465 - Student Teaching in Elementary and Special Education: Grades 1-6 Credits: 6

+A student shall complete a semester of supervised instructional experience in a designated area cooperating school.
+Half of the semester will be in a regular classroom and the other half in a special education setting, with the two experiences also arranged so that one will be in a grade 1-3 classroom and the other in a grade 4-6 classroom.
 Student Teaching requires a full-time commitment.
 No personal activity such as courses or part-time work may interfere with the student teaching experience.
 Seminars included.